-- Step 1 Attend the RESET Registration Workshop. - Returning Student Organizations: Attend the RESET Workshop conducted during the Summer. - New Student Organizations: Request access to the RESET Training for your advisor in D2L by sending an email to Ms. Sarah Ray at SarahRay@clayton.edu & attend a RESET Workshop training in the Fall/Spring Semester. - Step 2 Complete the Student Organization Registration in Presence (clayton.presence.io). - Add members to roster including assigning executive board positions. - Upload the Organization's Constitution. - Add your advisor in the appropriate section - Designated Advisors must complete the Student Organization Advisor Training Workshop in D2L in order to serve as advisor to a student organization.
-Advisor should contact Ms. Sarah Ray, Director of Student Life at SarahRay@clayton.edu to request access to the training.
-Upon completion the of training, the designated advisor must approve of the organization registration form in Presence. - Internal The Organization and the Advisor will receive formal correspondence from Student Life within 3 10 business days via Presence. - Note: If necessary, correspondence regarding the Student Organization registration (suggestions, recommendations, or requests for more information) will be communicated as soon as possible via register Clayton State email. - The Registration Process is not considered complete until the Organization has attended the RESET Registration Workshop, completed the New Student Registration Form in Presence, and received notification of successful registration.
+•Step 1 Attend the RESET Registration Workshop.
+Returning Student Organizations: Attend the RESET Workshop conducted during the Summer.
+New Student Organizations: Request access to the RESET Training in D2L by sending an email to Ms. Royal at AtawannaRoyal@clayton.edu . •Step 2 Complete the Student Organization Registration in Community (clayton-community.symplicity.com). -Add members to roster. -Upload the Organization's Constitution. -Upload the Advisor Agreement Form.
+Designated Advisors must complete the Student Organization Advisor Training

+Workshop in D2L in order to serve as advisor to a student organization.

+The Advisor should contact Ms. Atawanna Royal, Assistant Director of Campus Life at AtawannaRoyal@clayton.edu to request access to the training.
+Upon completion the of training, the designated advisor must then sign the Advisor Agreement form and send it to the President of the Student Organization.

+- Internal The Organization and the Advisor will receive formal correspondence from Campus Life within 3 - 10 business days.

+Note: If necessary, correspondence regarding the Student Organization registration (suggestions, recommendations, or requests for more information) will be communicated directly through Community.

+The Registration Process is not considered complete until the Organization has attended the RESET Registration Workshop and successfully completed the New Student Registration Form in Community.

-SAMPLE CONSTITUTION
+SAMPLE CONSTITUTION FOR STUDENT ORGANIZATIONS

 The following is provided as a set of guidelines to help you write your Constitution.
 Your Constitution will describe how your organization will operate.
-Your organization may deviate from this sample, but the listed Articles in the sample are the basic elements that should be included in every student organization's Constitution.
+Your organization may deviate from this sample, but the listed Articles in the sample are the basic elements that should be included in every student organizations' Constitution.
 Feel free to elaborate on this template or customize this document to fit the needs of your organization.
 Each year, student organizations must submit a copy of their Constitution during the annual registration process, even if the Constitution and by-laws have remained unchanged.

 Article I. Name Give the organization's name.
 Spell out any acronym.
 Article II.
-Purpose 1) Include your mission statement or purpose of your organization. a) Why does your organization exist? b) What purpose does it serve?
-2) State if your organization is affiliated with a local, regional, or national organization.
+PurposeA.
+Include your mission statement or purpose of your organization.1.
+Why does your organization exist?2.
+What purpose does it serve?
+B. State if your organization is affiliated with a local, regional, or national organization.
 Article III.
+Article III.
 Membership Indicate who is eligible for membership.
 In order to receive funding, your organization MUST be open to all students.
 Non-CSU students, including Alumni are not permitted to be active members of currently Recognized Student Organizations.
 Article IV.
 Requirements for Membership List any requirements for membership.
 Although most organizations are open to all, honor societies and social fraternities and sororities are only open to certain students who have met particular grade requirements and other requirements of the nationally recognized organizations.
-Article V. Officers Describe your officer structure and include the duties of ALL the officers.
-Give any requirements for officers (e.g., term of general membership, GPA, proof of committee work, etc.).
+Article V. Officers Describe your officer structure, and include the duties of ALL the officers.
+Give any requirements for officers (e.g. term of general membership, GPA, proof of committee work, etc.).

 Article VI.
+Officer Eligibility

-Officer Eligibility Who can run for office?
+Who can run for office?

 Article VII.
+Officer Election

-Officer Election Describe your regular officer election process.
-1) When are they elected?
-2) Who is elected?
-3) Who can vote?
-4) How will the election be held?
-5) When do the old officers leave office, and the new officers begin?
+Describe your regular officer election process.
+When are they elected?
+Who is elected?
+Who can vote?
+How will the election be held?
+When do the old officers leave office and the new officers begin?

 Article VIII.
+Officer Replacement

-Officer Replacement 1) Describe the process by which officers will be replaced if they resign. a) Will the VP move up? b) Or will a special election be held? c) Will someone simply be appointed?
-2) In the event of leadership turmoil, you should include the circumstances under which an officer can be removed and how that removal will occur.
+A. Describe the process by which officers will be replaced if they resign.

+- 1. Will the VP move up?

+- 2. Or will a special election be held?

+- 3. Will someone simply be appointed?

+B. In the event of leadership turmoil, you should include the circumstances under which an officer can be removed and how that removal will occur.
 We suggest that you try to always work out your differences!